Runaway |

 |

 What a fine movie to MST with some friends!
 I know some of these guys like it, but I have to AGREE with Maltin here.
 This movie is awful.
 You will predict EVERYTHING that happens, I guarantee it.
 Witness Tom's son, Bobby, in the most annoying "performance" in the movie.
 Watch as Gene Simmons glares and grins evilly while delivering dialogue like, "Where the template, Ramseeeeey?"
 Actually, Gene is the best thing about this movie.
-Seriously, this movie is strictly for laughs....more info - Nice try, no dice
+Seriously, this movie is strictly for laughs....more info - Give it a chance

 I don't understand all of the negative comments on this movie.
 The story was good.
 The cast was good.
 The special effects were good.
 What is the problem?
 Granted it is SCIENCE FICTION!
 The story is no more far fetched than most other hard sci-fi films.
 Anyway, I am wasting this review defending the film from the critics.
 The film is based in the near future, when robots (rather believable ones) can be found in many homes and businesses performing menial or repetative tasks.
 A certain level of AI has been reached but these machines are far from perfect, and seem to malfunction with some regularity.
 This background sets the scene for Tom Sellek and his partner who are police officers who specialize in deactivating "runaway robots."
 It also forshadows the evil genius Gene Simmons who has a bunch of wonderful (and lethal) robotic "toys."
 He also has developed an explosive "smart bullet" which is encoded with a specific target's thermal pattern and can home in on that target, even around corners.
 Anyway, without giving anything away, the plot gets more involved as Sellek and partner track down Simmons to a final exciting showdown.
 My best recommendation here is that if you are a fan of hard sci-fi movies, Tom Sellek, Kirstie Alley, or Gene Simmons (of Kiss fame) then you will probably like this movie.
 It is nicely paced, with some intense moments and a satisfying, if cliched ending.
 If you are on the fence about whether or not to see this film, get it.
 I'll wager you won't be disappointed.
 P.S.
 I'm waiting patiently for the DVD verson....more info - Good story for what its worth